 RheoStream® – rheology on track

-RheoStream® is a rheometer for real time in-process measurement of shear thinning, apparent yield stress and viscoelasticity in viscous non-Newtonian liquids.
+RheoStream® is a rheometer for real time in-process measurement of viscosity, shear thinning and apparent yield stress in viscous non-Newtonian liquids.

 Replacing today’s common practices

-- Inline viscometers providing real time data on viscosity
+- Inline viscometers providing real-time data on viscosity

 The benefits of using RheoStream®